FlavScents AInsights Entry for 2-Tridecanone (CAS: 593-08-8)

 6. Regulatory Status (Regional Overview)

-- European Union: Not specifically listed under Regulation (EC) No 1334/2008; its use may be subject to general safety assessments.
+- European Union: Not specifically listed under Regulation (EC) No 1334/2008; may be used under general flavoring principles.

-- Asia: Limited specific data available; usage likely follows general flavor and fragrance safety guidelines.
+- Asia: Limited specific data; usage likely follows general safety and flavoring guidelines.

-- Latin America: Regulatory status not clearly documented; assumed to follow general international safety standards.
+- Latin America: Specific regulatory data not found; assumed to follow general flavor and fragrance safety standards.

 Citation hooks: FEMA; EFSA; national authority publications